Home Exercise While Social Distancing: Great Ways to Stay Active

 Switch it up each week and train to win.
 Working out is always better with a friendly competition to look forward to.

-Learn a new skill: Have you always wanted to learn a headstand, a handstand or how to hacky sack?
+Learn a new skill: Have you always wanted to learn a headstand, a handstand, or how to hacky sack?
 This is the time to pick up a new skill and surprise your friends.
-Look online and find a “how to” video.
+Look online and find a “how-to” video.
 Learning a new skill will give you a goal to work towards while keeping you off the couch – and entertained.
+This is also a great time to begin participating in a new solo sport like running, riding a bike or lifting weights.

 Get started with home workouts – but don’t overdo it!